-Another favorite sour green apple, the Pristine Apple was bred to be disease resistant in the nineties.
+Another favorite sour green apple, the Pristine Apple, was bred to be disease resistant in the nineties.
 They appear similar to Lodi apples and have yellow-whitish flesh.
+Check Availability.

-The Honeygold Apple is a favorite for orchards in the north because of how well it withstands the cold.
-Resulting from a Haralson Apple and Golden Delicious Apple cross, the Honeygold Apple tree is also drought resistant.
+The Honeygold Apple is a favorite for orchards in the north because it withstands the cold well.
+Resulting of a Haralson Apple and Golden Delicious Apple cross, the Honeygold Apple tree is also drought resistant.

 44. Grimes Golden

-Though its genetic parentage hasn’t been completely confirmed yet, it is likely that a lot of popular apple varieties today descended from the Grimes apple, which is grown all over the USA.
+Though its genetic parentage hasn’t been completely confirmed yet, it is likely that a lot of popular apple varieties today descended from the Grimes Apple, which is grown all over the USA.
+Check Availability.

-Mainly grown in the southern states, the Lodi Apple has an early harvesting season, and the Lodi Apple Tree produced sweet flowers that attract all kinds of pollinators.
+Mainly grown in the southern states, the Lodi Apple has an early harvesting season, and the Lodi Apple Tree produces sweet flowers that attract all kinds of pollinators.
+Check Availability.

 46. Northern Spy

 No one is sure where this apple got its intriguing name.
-The Northern Spy Apple is mottled green and red-ish depending on the sun, and can survive well in gold geographical areas.
+The Northern Spy Apple is mottled green and reddish depending on the sun and can survive well in gold geographical areas.
+Check Availability.

-The Cameo Apple is a favorite among apple varieties of both consumers and growers.
+The Cameo Apple is a favorite among consumers and growers of apple varieties.
 Known for its versatility and easy caring, it’s believed to have resulted from a natural cross of Red Delicious and Golden Delicious apples.
+Check Availability.

-As the official apple of Ohio, Melrose Apples are red and green, and usually grow to be large fruit.
-The Melrose Apple tree is easy to care for, but grows in particular geographical areas.
+As the official apple of Ohio, Melrose Apples are red and green and usually grow to be large fruit.
+The Melrose Apple tree is easy to care for but grows in particular geographical areas.
+Check Availability.

 50. Wolf River